sloprinzi/Presentation-Example/README.md

 ### The data

 This data comes from the United Nation's High Commissioner for Refugees [Refugee Data Finder](https://www.unhcr.org/refugee-statistics/download/?url=AkSU25) which is publically accessible.
-If you would like to recreate the graphs from my presentation, please see the `index.rmd` file above in addition to the dataset I worked with from the UNCHR titled `tidyverse`.
+If you would like to recreate the graphs from my presentation, please see the `index.rmd` file above in addition to the dataset I worked with from the UNCHR titled `editeddemographics.xlsx`.